-When developing, the student generates solutions to visual art problems by implementing visual solutions that demonstrate knowledge of relationships between artists' manipulation of visual language and communication of concepts; and creating visual responses through mastery of advanced or refined methods and approaches with media and an individualised art practice.
+The student, in making and responding, implements visual solutions that demonstrate knowledge of relationships between artists' manipulation of visual language and communication of concepts when retrieving and comprehending information.

-When researching, the student reacts to stimulus by analysing and interpreting the impact of context to construct conclusions; and experimenting and exploiting using innovative approaches by capitalising on new knowledge and understanding.
+The student uses analytical processes by: applying literacy skills through sequenced and connected ideas and controlled structure to enhance communication of meaning; analysing and interpreting the impact of context to construct conclusions; and evaluating interrelationships of visual language and influences to demonstrate understanding in assthetic choices.

-When reflecting, the student considers ideas and information by evaluating interrelationships of visual language and influences to demonstrate understanding in aesthetic choices; and justifying independent viewpoints supported by critical understanding of how audiences experience and engage with art.

-When resolving, the student communicates ideas by realising responses through synthesis of concepts, contexts and focus to enhance meaning and audience engagement; and applying literacy skills through sequenced and connected ideas and controlled structure to enhance communication of meaning.
+The student uses knowledge by: experimenting and exploiting using innovative approaches by capitalising on new knowledge and understanding; creating explicit meaning through advanced or refined methods and approaches with media and an individualised art practice; justifying independent viewpoints supported by critical understanding of how audiences experience and engage with art; and realising responses through synthesis of concepts, contexts and focus to enhance meaning and audience engagement.

-When developing, the student generates solutions to visual art problems by implementing ideas and representations that generate diverse images, objects, experiences and/or meaning; and creating visual responses through selection and manipulation of media and creative visual solutions to defined problems.
+The student, in making and responding, implements ideas and representations that generate diverse images, objects, experiences and/or meaning when retrieving and comprehending information.

-When researching, the student reacts to stimulus by analysing and interpreting literal and non-literal meaning and the ways context shapes ideas and influences art practices; and experimenting using insights developed through research and exploration of diverse processes.
+The student uses analytical processes by: applying literacy skills to express meaning; analysing and interpreting literal and non-literal meaning and the ways context shapes ideas and influences art practices; and evaluating art practices and approaches and considering the impact of influences on artworks.